raymondEhlers/aliceDockerCVMFS/README.md

 ### Compiling Inside of the Docker Container

-0. Follow the instructions [above](#setup-aliphysics-and-the-alice-environment) regarding setting up AliPHysics and the ALICE environment!
+0. Follow the instructions [above](#setup-aliphysics-and-the-alice-environment) regarding setting up AliPhysics and the ALICE environment!

-1. Start Docker and make your $HOME directory available to the Docker container.
+1. Start Docker and make your `$HOME` directory available to the Docker container.
 If necessary, other folders can be made available in the [user configuration](#startdocker.sh-user-configuration).

     ```bash
     $ ./startDocker.sh